-The Final Exam is a proctored exam available from Wednesday, June 20, at 6:00 AM ET to Saturday, June 23, at 11:59 PM ET.
-The Computer Science department requires that all final exams be proctored.

-The exam will only be accessible during the final exam period.
-You can access it from either the Assessments section of the course or from the Final Exam module on the home page.
-Your proctor will enter the password to start the exam.
+The Final Exam is a proctored exam available from Wednesday, June 23 at 6:00 AM ET to Saturday, June 26 at 11:59 PM ET.
+The exam is only accessible during the final exam period.
+You can access it from the Assessments section of the course.